jUSTbEarOCk/Interactive-Lab-Hub/Lab 1/README.md

 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**
+Setting: The interaction happens in or outside a radio or recording studio during a broadcast.
+Players: The players include the host, studio staff, guests, and people outside the studio.
+Activity: The light turns on during broadcasting, and people nearby respond by staying quiet or avoid entering the room.
+Goals: The host wants to avoid interruptions, while others want to know when it is appropriate to enter or speak.

 Now **sketch a 3 storyboards** of the interaction you are recreating.
 (The number may depend on the thing you drew, but stretch your thinking!)
 They don't need to be beautiful, but they must capture and communicate not only the behavior of the light, but how it affects